 Far distant expiration dates aren’t always necessary to save money and stay prepared.
 If you stock up on fresh winter squash when it’s in season, you’ll have up to six months to take advantage of its delicious, nutrient-dense goodness.
 Sweet potatoes last a relatively short three to four weeks, but stocking up once a month – or when they’re on sale – is convenient and economical.

-Kristene Blackham Is a freelance writer and a lover of the outdoors and traveling.
+Written by Kristene Blackham, a freelance writer and a lover of the outdoors and traveling.
 She uses her spare time with her husband and cat.
 Her dream is to travel the world one day and try all the amazing food.